 We are a little more than halfway through July right now, and temperatures are soaring in Connecticut.
 Next week’s forecast shows temperatures passing 90℉.
 It’s incredibly hot and humid, so most of us have our air conditioners cranking!

 Even when it’s cool outside, the humidity can get locked in your house and prevent it from cooling down.
 Air conditioners work by extracting that moisture out of the air.
-Unfortunately, an air conditioning unit that is not properly maintained could cause some distress during these scorching summer days.
+Unfortunately, an air conditioning unit that is not properly maintained or out of warranty if broken could cause some distress during these scorching summer days.

 Air Conditioning Maintenance Checklist